The RL Perceptron: Generalisation Dynamics of Policy Learning in High Dimensions: Theoretical Results

 These phases show that at a fixed $\eta_1$ increasing $\eta_2$ will eventually lead to a first order phase transition, and the speed benefits gained from a non-zero $\eta_2$ will be nullified due to the transition into the hybrid-hard phase.
 In fact, when taking $\eta_2$ close to the transition point, instead of speeding up learning there is the presence of a critical slowing down, which we report in \cref{app:further_theory}.
+A common problem with REINFORCE is high variance gradient estimates leading to bad performance~\citep{Marbach2003ApproximateGM, https://doi.org/10.48550/arxiv.1506.02438}.
+The reward ($\eta_1$) and punishment ($\eta_2$) magnitude alters the variance of the updates, and we show that the interplay between reward, penalty and reward-condition and their effect on performance can be probed within our model.
+This framework opens the possibility for studying phase transitions between learning regimes \citep{Gamarnik_2022}.